fdac15/news/README.md

 # Syllabus for "Fundamentals of Digital Archeology"

 ## News
+### [Sep 7] Labor day!
+   * Great progress on Assignment1!
+A few notes:
+      1. Please crete an issue commonting on your peer's project (above you in the dendrogram) if you have not done so yet.
+      2. Please write at least a paragraph interpreting the observed differences, e.g.,
+         a.
+Do differences between authors appear to be larger or smaller (or the same) as differences within book of the same author?
+         b.
+Why?

 ### [Sep 2, Sep 4] Work on the Assignment1 with your peers